 Focus On Benefits, Not Features In Your Email Copy

-When you will be sending an email about a new product launching soon, it is definitely going to be tempting to just put each and every feature in the copy.
+When you send an email about a new product launching soon, it is definitely going to be tempting to just put each and every feature in the copy.

-But it is essential to hold back and do not oversell, especially through bombarding the prospect with tons and tons of features.
+But it is essential to hold back and not oversell, especially by bombarding the prospect with tons and tons of features.

 Even though it might sound impressive to count more on features, that’s not hit home for a prospective buyer.

-Instead, try to focus more on the benefits that your product offers, what changes it can bring to customers’ lives.
+Instead, try to focus more on the benefits that your product offers and what changes it can bring to customers’ lives.

 Communicate how your product can change prospects’ lives and promise them to resolve their issue or elevate their lifestyle.